RestartB/titanium/README.md

 ## Download Fonts
 Titanium requires some fonts to be downloaded to use features such as the image caption feature.
 To use these features, please download:

-- Figtree Font (.ttf format)
+- Figtree Font (figtree.ttf)
-- Impact Font (.ttf format)
+- Impact Font (impact.ttf)
-- Futura Condensed Font (.otf format)
+- Futura Condensed Font (futura.otf)

-Once required fonts have been downloaded, place them into the lib/fonts folder.
+Once required fonts have been downloaded, place them into the `lib/fonts` folder.

 ## Dashboard
 It is recommended to run the [Titanium Dashboard](https://github.com/RestartB/titanium-dashboard) alongside the Titanium bot.
 This allows you to manage Titanium's settings from a web browser.
 This is required to manage some features of Titanium, such as the automod and bouncer system.